Salesforce

 When attendees click the anchor link, they will navigate directly to the widget you selected.

-Once you're done, click Save to preserve the draft, or click Publish to make it visible to invitees.
+When you're finished, click Save to preserve the draft, or click Publish to make the changes visible to invitees.

 NOTE: Worried about losing your progress?
 If the Site Designer is closed manually or due to inactivity, a pop-up will appear.
 Click Keep Edits to continue from the last auto-saved draft or Open Last Saved to load the last manually saved version.